What led to the signing of the document that limited the King for the first time?

-THE SIGNING OF MAGNA CARTA
+THE MAGNA CARTA

-Magna Carta was written by Archbishop of Canterberry, Cardinal Stephen Langton.
-It was written in 3500 words on calf-skin and promised the protection of church rights, protection of barons from illegal imprisonment, containing total of 63 clauses.
+The Magna Carta was written by Archbishop of Canterberry, Cardinal Stephen Langton.
+It was written in 3500 words on a calf-skin and promised the protection of church rights, protection of barons from illegal imprisonment, containing total of 63 clauses.

 MAGNA CARTA AND HUMAN RIGHTS